Pfizer study suggests vaccine works against virus variant

-New research suggests that Pfizer’s COVID-19 vaccine can protect against a mutation found in two contagious variants of the coronavirus that erupted in Britain and South Africa.
+New research suggests that Pfizer’s COVID-19 vaccine can protect against a mutation found in two highly contagious variants of the coronavirus that erupted in Britain and South Africa.

 Those variants are causing global concern.
 They both share a common mutation called N501Y, a slight alteration on one spot of the spike protein that coats the virus.
 That change is believed to be the reason they can spread so easily.